datagistips/validator-cli/README.md

 :two: Transform other data or pools of data programmatically using the mapping file with `validator-cli`

-For instance :
+For instance, this line will transform `my_data.csv` into `my_data-mapped.csv`, using source-target fields specifications contained in `my_mapping_file.csv` file :

 	python validator-cli.py -i my_data.csv -m my_mapping_file.csv

-You can also transform a folder of data.
+You can also transform a directory of data with `-d`.
+All the data files inside the directory, which respect the structure, will be transformed :

-	python validator-cli.py -d my_dir.csv -m my_mapping_file.csv
+	python validator-cli.py -d my_dir -m my_mapping_file.csv

 > Notice only data with the right structure will be transformed